exonum/exonum-doc/src/roadmap.md

 serve an unlimited number of user groups, thus maximizing code reuse and reducing storage / compute overhead.

+### Capabilities for Services

+In 1.0, the supervisor service is determined by its numerical ID, which is quite inflexible.
+To amend, we plan to implement a [capabilities framework] for services.
+The capabilities would be assigned by the network maintainers.

+Besides service lifecycle management, other capabilities can be implemented.
+For example, a capability to write to schemas of other services would be helpful in implementing a transparent and secure way to amend data mistakes, which are inevitable in real-world blockchain apps.

 ## Long Term

 ### Unified Read Requests